epfl-ada/ada-2022-project-toestewbrr/README.md

     <img width="70%" src="Images/Tv_trope_clusters.png">
 </p>

-Although this gives a rough sketch of the different personality clusters, only 500 of the 42,306 movies are involved.
+Although this gives a rough sketch of the different personality clusters, only 500 of the 42,306 provided movies are considered in this dataset.
 We have therefore conducted our own analysis directly on the plot summaries to extract couples and character roles.

 ### 2. CoreNLP analysis